CSM Flex Day Schedule

 Theme: Building a Culture of Assessment

 For security purposes, we require that Zoom participants be signed in to their SMCCCD Zoom account.
-You can test your Zoom access in advance here, and submit an ITS helpdesk request if you have trouble.
+You can test your Zoom access in advance and submit an ITS helpdesk request if you have trouble.

 Registration Instructions

-We ask that you register for each session you plan to attend so we can accurately
+We ask that you register for each session you plan to attend so we can accurately anticipate numbers and message participants if needed.
+To RSVP for a session, click on the "Register" button that follows that session.

-click on the blue button in the bottom right corner that says "Request" (
+Once in the Vision Resource Center, click on the blue button in the bottom right corner

 If you are denied access to the registration system, it means one of two things: